tabularaza27/climatechange_ai/calls/innovation_grants.md

 ### Terminology

 _Q: What is climate change mitigation?_<br>
 A: Climate change mitigation refers to the reduction of greenhouse gases in order to reduce the extent of climate change.
-As described by the [IPCC Working Group III](https://www.ipcc.ch/working-group/wg3/), this “is achieved by limiting or preventing greenhouse gas emissions and by enhancing activities that remove these gases from the atmosphere.”
-For examples of where AI and ML can help with climate change mitigation, please see Climate Change AI’s [report](https://arxiv.org/pdf/1906.05433.pdf) on “Tackling Climate Change with Machine Learning.”
+As described by the [IPCC Working Group III](https://www.ipcc.ch/working-group/wg3/){:target="_blank"}, this “is achieved by limiting or preventing greenhouse gas emissions and by enhancing activities that remove these gases from the atmosphere.”
+For examples of where AI and ML can help with climate change mitigation, please see Climate Change AI’s [report](https://arxiv.org/pdf/1906.05433.pdf){:target="_blank"} on “Tackling Climate Change with Machine Learning.”

 _Q: What is climate change adaptation?_<br>
 A: Climate change adaptation refers to activities that aim to prepare for or build resilience to the conditions created by climate change.
-For more information, please see resources from the [IPCC Working Group II](https://www.ipcc.ch/working-group/wg2/).
-For examples of where AI and ML can help with climate change adaptation, please see Climate Change AI’s [report](https://arxiv.org/pdf/1906.05433.pdf) on “Tackling Climate Change with Machine Learning.”
+For more information, please see resources from the [IPCC Working Group II](https://www.ipcc.ch/working-group/wg2/){:target="_blank"}.
+For examples of where AI and ML can help with climate change adaptation, please see Climate Change AI’s [report](https://arxiv.org/pdf/1906.05433.pdf){:target="_blank"} on “Tackling Climate Change with Machine Learning.”

 _Q: What is climate science?_<br>
 A: Climate science is the study of the environmental processes that determine past, present, and future climate.
-For more information, please see resources from the [IPCC Working Group I](https://www.ipcc.ch/working-group/wg1/).
-For examples of where AI and ML can help with climate science, please see Climate Change AI’s [report](https://arxiv.org/pdf/1906.05433.pdf) on “Tackling Climate Change with Machine Learning” as well as the proceedings of the Conference of Climate Informatics.
+For more information, please see resources from the [IPCC Working Group I](https://www.ipcc.ch/working-group/wg1/){:target="_blank"}.
+For examples of where AI and ML can help with climate science, please see Climate Change AI’s [report](https://arxiv.org/pdf/1906.05433.pdf){:target="_blank"} on “Tackling Climate Change with Machine Learning” as well as the proceedings of the Conference on [Climate Informatics](http://www.climateinformatics.org/){:target="_blank"}.

 Q: What is meant by AI and ML?
 A: Artificial intelligence (AI) refers to any algorithm that allows a computer to perform